aarong/feedme-spec/README.md

 #### Action

-An `Action` message asks to invoke an action on the server.
+An `Action` message is used to invoke an action on the server.

-The server must respond to a compliant `Action` message with an `ActionResponse` message.
+The server must respond to a valid `Action` message with an `ActionResponse` message.

-The server must respond to a non-compliant `Action` message with a `ViolationResponse` message.
+The server must respond to an invalid `Action` message with a `ViolationResponse` message.

 Messages take the following form: